nithyamn/cucumber-testng-browerstack/README.md

 - To run parallel tests, run `mvn test -P parallel`

 #App Automate
+- Upload your Native App (.apk file, .ipa file) to BrowserStack servers using upload API:

+``curl -u "username:accesskey" -X POST "https://api.browserstack.com/app-automate/upload" -F "file=@/path/to/app/file/Application-debug.apk"``

+If you do not have an .apk file and looking to simply try App Automate, you can download our sample app from our documentation page https://www.browserstack.com/app-automate/appium-java and upload to the BrowserStack servers using the above API.

+- Update the desired capability "app" with the App URL returned from the above API call

-- To run android test, run `mvn test -P android`
+- To run a single test, run mvn test -P single

+- To run parallel tests, run mvn test -P parallel

-- To run ios tests, run `mvn test -P ios`
+- To run local tests, run mvn test -P local

  Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)